 The Eviction Process in Washington: Rules for Landlords and Property Managers

 A landlord can evict a tenant in Washington for any number of reasons, most commonly for not paying rent or for violating the lease or rental agreement.
 The first step in any eviction is to terminate the lease or rental agreement.
 Typically, the landlord can do this by giving the tenant notice.
-The type of notice needed will be determined by the reason for the eviction.
+The type of notice needed depends on the reason for the eviction.

 To evict a tenant, a landlord must first terminate the tenancy.
-To terminate a tenancy early, the landlord must have cause, or a legal reason.
+To terminate a tenancy early, the landlord must have "cause"—a legal reason.
 Not paying rent, violating the lease or rental agreement, or committing an illegal act are all cause for eviction.
-When terminating a tenancy early for one of these reasons, the landlord must first give the tenant notice.
-The type of notice will vary depending on the cause for eviction.

-• Three-Day Notice to Pay Rent or Quit: If the tenant fails to pay rent when it is due, then the landlord can give the tenant a three-day notice to pay rent or quit.
-This notice must inform the tenant that the tenant has three days to either pay rent or move out of the rental unit.
-If the tenant does not do this, then the landlord can terminate the tenancy and file an eviction lawsuit at the end of the three days (see Wash.
-Rev. Code Ann. § 59.12.030(3)).
+• 14-Day Notice to Pay Rent or Quit: If the tenant fails to pay rent on the due date, the landlord can give the tenant a 14-day notice to pay rent or quit (move out).
+This notice must inform the tenant that the tenant has 14 days to either pay rent or move out of the rental unit.
+If the tenant doesn't do either, the landlord can file an eviction lawsuit at the end of the 14 days.
+(Wash.
+Rev. Code § 59.12.030(3) (2025).)

 Tenant Eviction Defenses

 A landlord can only legally remove a tenant from a rental unit by winning an eviction lawsuit.
 Even then, a law enforcement officer is the only person actually authorized to remove the tenant.
-Washington law has made it illegal for a landlord to attempt to remove a tenant through force, or otherwise, from a rental unit.
-Illegal Eviction Procedures in Washington has more information on illegal evictions.
+It is illegal under Washington law for a landlord to attempt to remove a tenant through force or other means, such as turning off utilities or locking out the tenant.
+(Wash.
+Rev. Code § 59.18.290 (2025).)

-The landlord may find that the tenant has left personal property at the rental unit after the tenant moved out.
+The landlord might find that the tenant has left personal property at the rental unit after the tenant moved out.
 What the landlord does with the personal property depends upon its value.

 If the personal property is worth more than $250, then the landlord must notify the tenant in writing that the landlord will either sell or dispose of the property in 30 days.
 The tenant will then have 30 days to claim the property.
 If the tenant does not claim the property in 30 days, then the landlord can proceed to either sell or dispose of it.